kappanjoe/seedling-tracker/README.md

 ### v0.9
 - Dark Mode now supported!
 Tap/click the moon in the upper right to switch themes.
-- Overall Total count is now displayed.
+- Overall total count is now displayed.
 - More checkboxes now fit on one line for compatibility with smaller screens.

 ### v0.8